 T:BUC Camps in the Community 2018-19

-The participants were given time to plan social action projects to be delivered in their local communities.
+The participants are given time to plan social action projects to be delivered in their local communities.
 The video below showcases these projects.

 The video's below are of T:BUC Camps in the Community events.
 The first one was held on 6 and 7 October at the Share Centre in Lisnaskea.
 The second one was held on 20 and 21 October 2018, at Greenhill YMCA in Newcastle Co.
 Down.